ivangfr/springboot-jpa-studies/jpa-locking/README.md

     ./mvnw clean test --projects jpa-locking -DargLine="-Dspring.profiles.active=postgres-test"
     ```

 ## Multithreading Simulation

-To simulate multiple players collecting stars and redeeming them for lives simultaneously, you can run the script `simulation.sh` or `PlayerControllerTest` test case
+To simulate multiple players collecting stars and redeeming them for lives simultaneously, you can run the script `simulation.sh` or the `PlayerControllerTest` test case.